Arlen0615/DRL-AutonomousVehicles/README.md

-#### DRL-AutonomousVehicles: autonomous vehicle navigation based on Deep Reinforcement Learning
+## Autonomous vehicle navigation based on Deep Reinforcement Learning

 This project is about training a vehicle, such as a car or a drone, to navigate in 3D space (either real world, or photo-realistic virutal ones) autonomously based on the principle of Deep Reinforcement Learning.

 For example, a car can be trained via rewards and punishments in order acquire the skill needed to drive around all by itself for as long as possible without hitting anything.
 In other words, the car is only given high-level goals in the form of rewards (e.g., when it goes fast and long) and punishments (e.g., when it collides with anything), and it is entirely up to the car to learn the driving skills needed in order to achieve the goals.

 This project is intented to be a community effort, and I am looking for volunteers to contribute to the project (see tasks below).

-**Getting Started - A Basic Experiment**
+### Getting Started - A Basic Experiment

 As of 2017.10.10 this project supports the training of a virtual car (referred to as the Basic Car in the following text) in a 3D AirSim environment, using the DQN deep reinforcement learning algorithm.
 A video showing the result after 800 episodes of training can be found here: